davidhwyllie/findNeighbour4/doc/HowToTest.md

 Unit tests
 ----------

+```
+# you can test the internal classes used by findNeighbour3; all should pass if a mongodb server is operational on local host
+python3 -m unittest  NucleicAcid
+python3 -m unittest  seqComparer
+python3 -m unittest  clustering
+python3 -m unittest  mongoStore   # requires mongodb server on localhost

-At the moment, some kinds of unit testing assume a server is running.
+More complex testing requires a findNeighbour3 server running.
 Unit tests don't start the server.
 You will need to do.
 After this, you can run unit tests.

-```
-# you can test the internal classes used by findNeighbour3; all should pass
-python3 -m unittest  seqComparer
-python3 -m unittest  clustering
-python3 -m unittest  mongoStore

 # starting a test RESTFUL server
 nohup python3 findNeighbour3-server.py &

-# And then (e.g. in a different terminal) launching unit tests as below.
+# And then (e.g. in a different terminal, in windows) launching unit tests as below.
 #
 # Note: unittesting is changes the data in the server.
 # Do not run unittests against a production server.